Ahvaz military parade attack: Retaliatory missile and drone strikes

 Six Zulfiqar and Qiam missiles were launched on 1 October by the Aerospace Force of the Islamic Revolutionary Guard Corps.

 According to Fars News Agency, at least one missile was adorned with the slogans "death to America", "death to Israel" and "death to Al Saud".
 The attack was described as revenge for the people of Ahvaz.
 Brigadier Amir Ali Hajizadeh, head of the Aerospace Force of the Islamic Revolutionary Guard Corps, claimed that 40 "top leaders" of the Islamic State of Iraq and the Levant were killed in the attack.
 But according to Colonel Sean Ryan, spokesman for the US-led Combined Joint Task Force – Operation Inherent Resolve, the attack did no damage at all.

 Controversial video

 Fars News Agency, described by news media to be a "semi-official" news agency of the Government of Iran, published a video threatening the capitals of Saudi Arabia and the United Arab Emirates with missile attacks by showing a graphic video of rifle scope closing in into the two cities.
 The video was published as Khamenei blamed Riyadh and Abu Dhabi for the attack.
 The video was shared on Twitter, but was later taken down.

+Execution of Farajollah Cha'ab

+On 6 May 2023, Habib Farajollah Chaab, a leader of the Arab Struggle Movement for the Liberation of Ahwaz, was executed by hanging after being accused of masterminding the attack.
+Tobias Billström, the Swedish Foreign Minister, reacted with "dismay" to the execution of Cha'ab, who was a Swedish-Iranian dual national.
+Sweden summoned Ahmad Masoumifar, Iran's acting ambassador to Sweden, in protest of the execution.